DarshilGajjar/Classifying-hemorrhage--without-hemorrhage-CNN/README.md

 * Operating System (built-in library, use "import os")

 ## Data Processing
 First step here is to generate data, I have jpeg images of the head CT.
-To make sure all images which are going to fed to the network are pre-processed for it to learn and analyze those images accurately.
+To make sure all images which are going to be fed to the network are pre-processed for it to learn and analyze those images accurately.

 We need to import *ImageDataGenerator* from Keras library.